Kidney removal, or nephrectomy, is surgery to remove all or part of a kidney. It may involve:

 - Receive pain medicine into your veins or pills

-The outcome is usually good when a single kidney is removed.
+The outcome is most often good when a single kidney is removed.
 If both kidneys are removed, or the remaining kidney does not work well enough, you will need hemodialysis or a kidney transplant .

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997-